ilya40umov/KotLink/README.md

-For example, if someone has already created an alias for `vim shortcuts` that maps to `https://vim.rtorr.com`, by typing *go␣vim␣shortcuts↵*, the user will be redirected to the actual link.
+For example, if someone has already created an alias for `vim shortcuts` that maps to `https://vim.rtorr.com`, by typing *kk␣vim␣shortcuts↵*, the user will be redirected to the actual link.

 Please beware that to make use of the browser extension, you will first need to set up a dedicated KotLink server,